Here is the table content of the article we will cover on this topic.

 class ExampleOfBaseClass { // Body of base class } class ExampleOfDerivedClass extends ExampleOfBaseClass { // Body of derived class }

-How to use inheritance?
+How to use inheritance in java?

 class Car { String nameOfCompany = "Suzuki"; boolean isACAvail = true; int numberOfTyre = 4; public void getCarDetails() { System.out.println("Company name of Car = "+ nameOfCompany); System.out.println("Is AC available in car = "+ isACAvail); System.out.println("Number tyres in Car = "+ numberOfTyre); } } public class Swift extends Car { String carName = "Swift"; String modelName = "Vxi"; String color = "white"; public void getModelDetails() { System.out.println("Name of Car = "+ carName); System.out.println("Model name = "+ modelName); System.out.println("Color of model = "+ color); } public static void main(String arg[]) { Swift newSwift = new Swift(); newSwift.getCarDetails(); newSwift.getModelDetails(); } }